-Good Pawns vs. Bad Pawns: With all Pawns, players should establish what the Pawn is getting out of the relationship.
+Good Pawns vs. Bad Pawns: With all Pawns, players should establish what the Pawn gets out of the relationship.
 The GM has heard numerous pitches from prospective players who pick powerful institutional figures and say “I make them my ghoul” or “I control them through fear and psychological manipulation.”
 Such Pawns are rarely reliable in the long term.
 The wise vampire offers carrots as well as sticks so that Pawns actually want to be Pawns.
-For example, if you want to be in charge of a street gang and simply say “I ghoul the leader and tell him to use his soldiers as my personal muscle,” he’s going to resent such an exploitative relationship (even if he is afraid of you).
+For example, if you want to be in charge of a street gang and simply say “I ghoul the leader and tell him to use his soldiers as my personal muscle,” he’s going to resent such an exploitative relationship (even if he is afraid of you), and it will eat against the blood bond.
 If you approach the leader’s second-in-command and offer to kill his boss to make him the new boss, though, that guy owes everything he is to you.
 If you can provide an ongoing benefit to your association (e.g., leveraging influence over another sector of mortal society to his benefit, or simply using your undead powers to the gang’s benefit), that’s even better.

-Protégés are the inverse of Mentor: less experienced people you provide guidance and mentorship to in return for using their talents on your behalf.
-Protégés are less powerful than Allies, but acknowledge you as the senior party in the relationship.
-A Protégé can become more valuable after they’re suitably mentored for long enough, and may eventually mature into an Ally.
+Protégés are the inverse of Mentor: less experienced people you provide guidance and mentorship to.
+In return, Protégés follow your lead and use their talents on your behalf.
+Protégés are less powerful than Allies, but acknowledge you as the dominant figure in the relationship.
+Given enough experience and suitable mentorship, Protégés may eventually mature into Allies (think Robin becoming Nightwing).
 Mortal children and vampiric childer are some example Protégés.

-The Protégé has one Status dot (or equivalent degree of personal aptitude) equal to (dots in this Background – 1).
-If a Protégé holds multiple types of Status, use the highest one to determine the Protégé’s cost.
-You can only have a Protégé who’s a lower dot rating than you are.
+A Protégé has a number of Status dots (or equivalent degree of personal aptitude) equal to (dots in this Background – 1).
+If a Protégé holds multiple types of Status, use the Protégé’s highest Status to determine their cost.
+You can only have a Protégé who’s of lower Status or personal aptitude than you are.

 Mortals can’t buy night-folk as Protégés.
-Lesser night-folk can’t buy true night-folk as Protégés.
-True night-folk rarely bother to buy mortals or lesser night-folk as Protégés.
+Lesser night-folk (ghouls, hunters, kinfolk, etc.) can’t buy true night-folk as Protégés.
+True night-folk (vampires, werewolves, mages, etc.) rarely bother to buy mortals or lesser night-folk as Protégés.